hepplerj/Dissertation/ch2.dissertation.Heppler.md

 spatial patterns of industrialization and suburbanization.

 San Jose's pattern of residential and industrial development was distinct from other cities in the Bay Area.
-Northern Peninsula cities—Sunnyvale, Palo Alto, Mountain View, Santa Clara—tended to build more industry than housing throughout the postwar decades, leading eventually to severe housing and utility shortages and traffic congestion by the 1970s.[^cf10] San Jose, on the other hand, housed almost half of the county's population but provided only
+Northern Peninsula cities---Sunnyvale, Palo Alto, Mountain View, Santa Clara---tended to build more industry than housing throughout the postwar decades, leading eventually to severe housing and utility shortages and traffic congestion by the 1970s.[^cf10] San Jose, on the other hand, housed almost half of the county's population but provided only